uniyal802/Hyperspectral-Image-Classification/README.md

   Quantitative Accuracy Measures (e.g., overall accuracy, kappa coefficient) are used to assess how well the model performed against the ground truth data.
-  Visual Inspection: Users may also perform visual inspections of the classified maps to validate the model’s accuracy by comparing them with known reference data.
+  Visual Inspection: Users may also perform visual inspections of the classified maps to validate the model’s accuracy by comparing them with known reference da